 Taste: Big arrival… Honey.
 Raisins and sultanas.
 Currants.
 Salted caramel.
 Cinnamon and nutmeg.
 Spicy oak finish.

-Value for Money: Arguably the most divisive of the trio.
+Thoughts: Arguably the most divisive of the trio.
 Some will love, some will not.
 I think I land somewhere in between.
 At £80 it is the most expensive though and I suspect I’d be choosing one of the other two were it my money.
 This will no doubt be a winner with those who enjoy the dominance of a sherry cask though.

 BenRiach is a distillery I often get along with and I expected good things here.
 For whatever reason the sparks didn’t quite fly in the way I hoped but it was still an enjoyable dram.
 We’re not quite in full-on sherry bomb territory but the 2 year Oloroso finish certainly plays the lead.